-SUBJECT: REGULAR BOARD MEETINGS AND RULES (QUORUM AND PARLIMENTARY PROCEDURE)
+SUBJECT: REGULAR BOARD MEETINGS AND RULES (QUORUM AND PARLIAMENTARY PROCEDURE)

 All Board of Education meetings must be open to the public except those portions of the meetings which qualify as executive sessions.
 In accordance with Section 102 of the Open Meetings Law, a "meeting" is defined as an official convening of a public body for the purpose of conducting public business, including the use of videoconferencing for attendance and participation by the members of the public body.
 A "public body" is defined as an entity of two (2) or more persons which requires a quorum to conduct public business, including committees and subcommittees.
-For a member of the Rockville Centre Board of Education to be considered in attendance at a Rockville Centre Board of Education meeting, they must be physically present at the specified location where the meeting is taking place.
+For a member of the Rockville Centre Board of Education to be considered in attendance at a Rockville Centre Board of Education meeting, they must be either physically present, at the specified location where the meeting is taking place, or participate remotely by videoconference.
+In the event that a board member intends to participate in a meeting via videoconference, the notice provided shall state that videoconference will be used, identify the locations for the meeting, and state that the public has the right to attend the meeting at any of the locations, including the site at which the member participates via videoconference.
 Reasonable efforts shall be made to ensure that all meetings are held in an appropriate facility which can adequately accommodate any and all members of the public who wish to attend.